 Focus groups are another great way to share your thoughts and earn some money.
 I participated in one where I was able to earn $100 for 45 minutes of my time.
 You can find them in your city by going to Craigslist and looking under the “et cetera” section or signing up at focusgroup.com.
 Similar to user testing, you need to complete surveys or screeners to qualify but if you are selected, you can share your opinion and impact a company’s next product or service, while putting some dollars in your pocket.

 This is one avenue that I’ve been diving into the past year.
 There are probably tons of products and services that you recommend and share with other founders all of the time.
 Why not make a little bit of money from that?
 The key to successful affiliate marketing is sharing things with your audience that you love and use.
 That way it doesn’t come across as smarmy.
 You can start a blog sharing lessons learned and best practices on your startup journey and share products you’ve used along the way.
 You can sign up to be an affiliate on Amazon as a start but if you are curious if a product you are using has an affiliate program, I’ve found the best way to start is by googling the product name + affiliate.
-This course takes you through all elements of affiliate marketing and has helped me a ton.
+This course can help you get started with affiliate marketing.

 There is no shame in having a second job whether you are a startup or working full-time.
 It’s all about diversifying your income.
 This way you are covered in case one source of income is no longer available.
 It also helps you make sure that your basic expenses are covered so that you are not selling services or products from a place of desperation but from a place of value.